line/armeria/gradle/scripts/README.md

 The `dependencies.toml` file supports the same syntax as Gradle's [`libs.versions.toml`](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml).
 In addition, it also supports additional properties such as:
 - `boms`: A table to manages a list of BOM dependencies.
-- `relocations`: A string or an array of tables to relocate specific dependencies to a new location.
+- `relocations`: A table or an array of tables to relocate specific dependencies to a new location.
 - `exclusions`: A string or an array of strings to exclude specific dependencies from the module.
 - `javadocs`: A string or an array of strings to link to external Javadocs.